Malvern Hills

 The Malvern Hills are in the English counties of Worcestershire, Herefordshire and a small area of northern Gloucestershire, dominating the surrounding countryside and the towns and villages of the district of Malvern.
-The highest summit affords a panorama of the Severn Valley, the hills of Herefordshire and the Welsh mountains, parts of thirteen counties, the Bristol Channel, and the cathedrals of Worcester, Gloucester and Hereford.
+The highest summit, known as the Worcestershire Beacon, affords a panorama of the Severn Valley, the hills of Herefordshire and the Welsh mountains, parts of thirteen counties, the Bristol Channel, and the cathedrals of Worcester, Gloucester and Hereford.

 They are known for their spring water – initially from holy wells, and later the spa town of Great Malvern, which led to the production of the modern bottled drinking water.

 The Malvern Hills have been designated as a biological and geological Site of Special Scientific Interest, and by Natural England as National Character Area 103 and an Area of Outstanding Natural Beauty.

 Management of the area is the responsibility of the Malvern Hills Trust.

 Toponymy

-The name Malvern is probably derived from the ancient British moel-bryn, meaning "bare-hill", the nearest modern equivalent being the Welsh moelfryn (bald hill).
-It has been known as Malferna (11th century), Malverne (12th century), and Much Malvern (16th and 17th centuries).

-Jabez Allies, a 19th-century antiquarian from Worcestershire speculated that 'vern' was derived from the British words 'sarn' or 'varn' meaning pavement or seat of judgement.
+The name Malvern is first attested in a charter of around 1030, as Mælfern, and then in the Domesday Book of 1086 as Malferna.
+The name derives from the Common Brittonic words that survive in modern Welsh as moel ("bare") and bryn ("hill"); thus it once meant "bare hill".
+The name perhaps applied originally to the hill now called Worcester Beacon, after which Great Malvern was then named; Great Malvern in turn then gave its name to the whole range of hills beside which it lies.
+The name Malvern Hills is first attested in the fourteenth-century poem Piers Plowman.

 Geography

 The Malvern Hills are part of an Area of Outstanding Natural Beauty, with scenic views over both Herefordshire and Worcestershire.
 The Hills run north–south for about 13 km, in between Great Malvern and the village of Colwall, and overlook the River Severn valley to the east, with the Cotswolds beyond.
 The highest point of the hills is the Worcestershire Beacon at 425 m above sea level (OS Grid reference SO768452).
 The hills are famous for their natural mineral springs and wells, which were responsible for the development of Great Malvern as a spa in the early 19th century.
 Malvern water was bottled commercially on a large scale and sold worldwide.

-There are three passes over the hills, the Wyche cutting, the A438 road north of Raggedstone Hill and the A449 road just north of the Herefordshire Beacon, the site of the British Camp, an Iron Age hill fort at the top of the hill.
-The site is thought to date back before the Common Era and has been extended subsequently by a medieval castle.
+There are three passes over the hills, the Wyche cutting, the A438 road north of Raggedstone Hill and the A449 road just north of the Herefordshire Beacon, the site of the British Camp, an Iron Age hillfort at the top of the hill, subsequently extended by a medieval castle.
 The extensive earthworks remain clearly visible today and determine the shape of the hill.